PlanktoScope/forklift/docs/design.md

 Each package can specify a *resource interface*, including the system resources which a deployment of that package provides - such as files, bind mounts, network port listeners, and service APIs - and the resources which a deployment of that package requires.
 Resource interfaces are used for verifying correctness of app deployment configurations.

+Each package can also specify particular files which should be *exported* (i.e. copied) into a path.
+This enables tools to make certain files (e.g. systemd service definitions) available on the operating system via an overlay filesystem.

-To make a package customizable, maintainers can define *feature flags* for it, each with an optional list of provided and required resources and an optional list of additional Compose files to [merge](https://github.com/compose-spec/compose-spec/blob/master/13-merge.md) into the app.
+To make a package customizable, maintainers can define *feature flags* for it, each with an optional list of provided and required resources (such as exported files) and an optional list of additional Compose files to [merge](https://github.com/compose-spec/compose-spec/blob/master/13-merge.md) into the app.
 These lists are only active in a package deployment for which the pallet (defined below) has enabled the corresponding feature flag.

 ### App deployment configuration